Forecasting & Prediction

 Forecasting

-4. Robust pipeline for ingestion, quality assurance and orchestration- every time step of prediction is a new prediction problem and needs automation
+4. Robust pipeline for ingestion, quality assurance, and orchestration — every time step of prediction is a new prediction problem and needs automation.

 Some of the reasons (but not limited to) why forecasting projects fail are as follows:

-3. Univariate timeseries models are often used as a quick way to get around challenges of acquiring multivariate data and leads to sub par performance
+3. Univariate time-series models are often used as a quick way to get around challenges of acquiring multivariate data, and leads to sub-par performance.

 Illustrative Example